jackson-nestelroad/battler/fxlang.md

    - `$source` The source (user) of the move.
    - `$move` - The active move that is triggering the callback.
    - `$this` - This effect that the event callback is running on.
+1. **Side-Focused Active Move** - Callback that runs in the context of an active move, focused on the target side.
+   - `$side` - The target side of the move.
+   - `$source` The source (user) of the move.
+   - `$move` - The active move that is triggering the callback.
+   - `$this` - This effect that the event callback is running on.
+1. **Active Move** - Callback that runs in the context of an active move, focused on hitting the field.
+   - `$source` The source (user) of the move.
+   - `$move` - The active move that is triggering the callback.
+   - `$this` - This effect that the event callback is running on.
 1. **Individual Mon** - Callback that runs in the context of an individual Mon.
    - `$mon` - The target Mon.
    - `$this` - This effect that the event callback is running on.

 ##### Program Input

 Event callbacks may also take in special input values, depending on the intention of the event.
-For example, an `AddVolatile` event callback should take a special `$volatile` input variable that contains the volatile status being added.
-A `ModifyDamage` event callback should take provide a `$damage` variable to be able to returned a modified value.
+For example, an `AddVolatile` event callback provides a special `$volatile` input variable that contains the volatile status being added.
+A `ModifyDamage` event callback provides a `$damage` variable to be able to returned a modified value.
+A `TryBoost` event callback provides a `$boosts` variable to view and modify boosts that are going to be applied to a Mon.

 ##### Persistent State